jadhavsiid/React_TCorC/README.md

     Inside integrated terminal, there will be a URL -> **Local: http://localhost:5173/** copy that URL and paste into browser of your choice

     **This will succesfully run our React project !!**

+    Last Yt video and timestamp : Hooks- video 05 and timestamp: 17:46